 Such motor vehicle is covered by a proper car cover.
 Not more than one such covered motor vehicle shall be permitted at any one time on any premises.
 This shall not be in addition to motor vehicles referred to in Subsection B(5) hereof.

 Such motor vehicle is the inventory or part of the inventory of a new or used motor vehicle dealer located in compliance with the ordinances and local laws in the Town of Evans.

 Such motor vehicle is under repair, reconstruction or refurbishing by the owners thereof, who actually reside on the premises, in which case such motor vehicle may be stored on said premises.
 Not more than one such motor vehicle shall be permitted at any one time on any premises.
 Such motor vehicle must be maintained and protected so as to not create any hazard or nuisance to surrounding property owners and shall not remain on the premises for more than 60 days.

-It shall be the responsibility of any person, either owner, occupant, lessee, agent and/or tenant, of premises or property, as defined herein, to shovel or remove snow and ice from all sidewalks on or abutting his or her premises within 12 hours after the cessation of snowfall or frozen precipitation.
+It shall be the responsibility of any person, either owner, occupant, lessee, agent and/or tenant, of premises or property, as defined herein, to shovel or remove snow and ice from all sidewalks on or abutting his or her premises, including, but not limited to, the intersection quadrant for corner property, within 12 hours after the cessation of snowfall or frozen precipitation.
 Snow or ice shall not be deposited on any public street or road, nor shall any snow be plowed across any street, highway, or private property or be stockpiled within 10 feet of any fire hydrant within the Town of Evans.
 Fire hydrants shall be cleaned enough to make them visible.

 Buildings and structures.